Wisconsin School Counselor Association

 The focus of this learning community is for counselors to collaborate on several topics related to program development and work in small groups to share work and ideas.

-Counselors will be able to walk away with new curriculum or begin work on the application process for the RAMP (Recognized ASCA National Model Program) or the SPARC-W (The Support Personnel Accountability Report Card for Wisconsin).
+Counselors will be able to walk away with new curriculum or begin work on an Academic and Career Plan (ACP), the application process for the RAMP (Recognized ASCA National Model Program) or the SPARC-W (The Support Personnel Accountability Report Card for Wisconsin).
 Peer review and evaluation will improve product quality.

 Fall Summit 2013 Choices